brain-machine-intelligence/Platforms/README.md

 We share the three Unity environments.

 ## requirements (Library + Dataset)
+**Unity 2018.3.0f2** (only tested on 3.0f2)

-Unity ml-agent : The project requires a Unity-mlagents package which accessible from the official link (https://github.com/Unity-Technologies/ml-agents).
+**Unity ml-agent** : The project requires a Unity-mlagents package which accessible from the official link (https://github.com/Unity-Technologies/ml-agents).
 You should put Ml-agents directory in the project Asset folder.

-YCB objects    : You can download the ycb models from the official website (https://www.ycbbenchmarks.com/).
+**YCB objects**    : You can download the ycb models from the official website (https://www.ycbbenchmarks.com/).
+The prefab models should be placed in ./Asset/Prefabs/objects.

-## Intuitive physics
+## Intuitive physics task

 ## Recognition memory